Gerardo-cc-m/etl-erp-python/README.md

 All data included in this repository is fictitious and intended solely for demonstration and portfolio purposes.
 No real commercial or ERP data is exposed.

----

-## 🎯 Purpose

-This repository demonstrates practical ETL development using Python, focusing on real-world data challenges and preparation of analytics-ready datasets for Business Intelligence reporting.